YUZU-DDL/YUZU-DDL/README.md

- YUZU — DDL Archives # YUZU — DDL Archives
+# YUZU — DDL Archives

 Observer.
 Not a researcher, not an engineer.
 I watch what LLMs actually do in long dialogue, and write down what I see.